Hi-w-Ching/DECO-3500-MAKABAKA/README.md

 ## Usage

-After download and decompress file, it has folder DECO3500 - Student Perspective Updated Zoom and folder DECO3500 - Teacher Perspective Updated Zoom(1).
+After download and decompress file, it has folder DECO3500 - Student Perspective Updated Zoom and folder DECO3500 - Teacher Perspective Updated Zoom.
 In folder DECO3500 - Student Perspective Updated Zoom, it has Chat function, Camera function and Video Sharing Function by student view.
-In folder DECO3500 - Teacher Perspective Updated Zoom(1), it has Chat function, Camera function and Video Sharing Function by teacher view.
+In folder DECO3500 - Teacher Perspective Updated Zoom, it has Chat function, Camera function and Video Sharing Function by teacher view.

 To run the prototype please open index.html in each folder.